 For the purposes of this workshop, we propose to understand ‘speaking about humans’ broadly such as (combination of) sounds, bodily movements, facial expressions (kinesics), touch (haptics), space (proxemics), and sensorial capacities.
 Examples to think of are throwing feces to human visitors in zoos, leaving one’s habitat, changing one’s color, misleading humans, or passing on cultural, including linguistic, knowledge in embodied ways.

 This one-day interdisciplinary workshop aims to get a better understanding of other animals’ perspectives on humans and the implications of these perspectives for developing better relations.
 We invite presentations on the following and other questions:

 This workshop will take place online.
 Invited speakers will be asked to present a 20-minute paper.
-To register, pleaase send a message to email@example.com.
-Organisation: Eva Meijer (University of Amsterdam), Leonie Cornips (NL-Lab KNAW).
-Confirmed participants: Sue Donaldson (Queen’s University, Kingston) , Con Slobodchikoff (Northern Arizona University).
+To register, please send a message to firstname.lastname@example.org.
+Organisation: Eva Meijer (University of Amsterdam) .
+Confirmed participants: Irene Pepperberg (Brandeis University and Harvard University), Con Slobodchikoff (Northern Arizona University).

 This event is hosted by ASCA, University of Amsterdam, The Netherlands.